Nathan Aspinall

-Nathan Aspinall (born 15 July 1991) is an English professional darts player currently playing in Professional Darts Corporation (PDC) events.
-He won the 2019 UK Open with a 170 checkout in the final leg against former World Champion Rob Cross.
+Nathan Paul Aspinall (born 15 July 1991) is an English professional darts player who competes in Professional Darts Corporation (PDC) events, where he is currently ranked world number twenty; he reached a peak ranking of world number four in 2024.
+Nicknamed "the Asp", he has won two PDC major televised titles: the UK Open in 2019 and the World Matchplay in 2023.
+Aspinall has won a total of 11 PDC titles in his professional career, including three European Tour titles on the 2025 PDC Pro Tour.
+He won his first World Series of Darts title at the 2019 US Darts Masters.

+In the PDC World Darts Championship, Aspinall is a two-time semi-finalist with back-to-back semi-final appearances in 2019 and 2020.

+Early life

+Aspinall played semi-professional football as a goalkeeper, having once been scouted by Manchester United's academy.
+He was offered a deal by Rangers but turned it down as his family did not want to move to Scotland.
+He played in Stockport County's academy until he was 15, joining Cheadle Town.
+He worked as a trainee accountant before quitting to become a professional darts player.

 Career

 Aspinall began playing in PDC Development and Challenge Tour events in 2012.
 His first semi-final in those came in 2013, where he lost 4–2 to Max Hopp.
 He won a two-year PDC Tour Card in 2015 through the Q School Order of Merit and qualified for the UK Open, where he beat Chris Dobey 5–1 and James Richardson 9–4, before losing 4–9 to James Wade in the fourth round.
 Aspinall's first European Tour appearance was at the Dutch Darts Masters and he squeezed past Jamie Robinson and Vincent van der Voort both 6–5.
 In the third round Justin Pipe eliminated him 6–4.
 Aspinall won the seventh Development Tour event of 2015 with a 4–2 victory over Benito van de Pas.
 He also lost in the final of two other events during the year.

 Aspinall made his first televised appearance in the final of the 2015 PDC World Youth Championship, where he played the German Max Hopp.
 After 10 legs of holding throw, the final deciding leg was thrown by Aspinall, and despite having match darts, it was Hopp who won 6–5.

+While throwing a dart, Aspinall often stops to grip it differently.
+Commentators and others have suggested that this is due to dartitis.
+Michael van Gerwen indicated in 2022 that, during a match, he thought his opponent was suffering from this problem.
+Aspinall himself invariably denies during interviews that the hiccups have a mental cause.
+However, he later openly admitted to having the condition, having first encountered it during a Premier League match against Peter Wright in 2023.